How to Flip Your Frappe and help coffee go DefaultVeg

 - 30 percent of Millennials are trying to eat more plant-based foods.
 Among Gen Z, that number rockets to 60 percent.5

-You can also mention that flipping the default from dairy to plant milk can help businesses meet their sustainability goals.
-When Portland coffeeshop Guilder removed its dairy default, vegan coffees became 18% more popular, reducing Guilder’s carbon footprint by 12%.
+You can also mention that flipping the default can help businesses meet their sustainability goals.
+When Portland coffee shop Guilder removed its dairy default, vegan coffees became 18% more popular, reducing Guilder’s carbon footprint by 12%.
 After all, just one non-dairy latte saves 0.143 kg of carbon dioxide.
 That adds up quickly!
 Meanwhile, Onyx Coffee Lab’s favorite part of implementing an oatmilk default is the lower energy bill.6 They save electricity by using shelf-stable milks that don’t require refrigeration like cow’s milk does.
 Saving money on electricity while getting to serve more customers?
 Sounds like a recipe for success.

 12021 U.S. Retail Market Insights: Plant-Based Foods.
 Good Food Institute.